agviray/blackjack/README.md

 - [ ] Update Ace value of 1 or 11, depending on current hand
 - [ ] Add "split" option
 - [ ] Add "double down" option
-- [ ] Implement user to "Buy In" with desired amount
+- [ ] Allow user to "Buy In" with desired amount
 - [ ] Integrate drag and drop chip of set amounts for betting
 - [ ] Implement a triple card deck for dealer to draw from
 - [ ] Implement feature to allow up to 4 players